Bank of America: Climate delayer

 Bank of America’s commitments to climate change

 Like other banks of its size, BofA has pledged to reach net zero emissions by 2050.
-Along these lines, BofA reports a 63% reduction in Scope 1 and location-based Scope 2 emissions in its operations relative to a 2010 baseline.
-The bank has purchased carbon offsets equaling its total Scope 1 and market-based Scope 2 emissions between 2019 and 2021 and reports a reduction in many Scope 3 emissions relative to the 2010 baseline.
+Along these lines, BofA reports a 61% reduction in Scope 1 and location-based Scope 2 emissions in its operations for 2022 relative to a 2010 baseline.
+The bank has purchased carbon offsets equaling its total Scope 1 and market-based Scope 2 emissions between 2019 and 2022 and reports a reduction in many Scope 3 emissions relative to the 2010 baseline.

-Notably, Scope 3, category 15 emissions (i.e., financed emissions) are not included in BofA’s 2021 ESG performance report.
-However, “relevant” financed emissions are reported by sector (e.g., auto, energy, power) in BofA’s 2022 Task Force on Climate-Related emissions report.
+Notably, Scope 3, category 15 emissions (i.e., financed emissions) are not included in BofA’s 2022 ESG performance report.
+However, limited financed emissions are reported by sector (e.g., auto, energy, power) in BofA’s 2022 Task Force on Climate-related Financial Disclosures (TCFD) report and expanded upon in the 2023 TCFD Report.

 Specifically, its current targets include: